 Your metabolism is controlled by hormones and enzymes produced by your endocrine glands.
 Hormones are chemical messengers produced by glands.
-These glands include the thyroid gland, pituitary gland, pancreas, adrenal glands, ovaries, testes, and pineal gland.
+These glands include the thyroid, pituitary, pancreas, adrenal glands, ovaries, testes, and pineal glands.

 Enzymes are proteins that act as catalysts.
-Hormone levels affect metabolism, and when hormone levels are high, it slows down and speeds up when hormone levels are low.
+Hormone levels affect metabolism, and when hormone levels are high, they slow down and speed up when they are low.

 How to Increase Metabolism?

 If you eat more than what your body needs, it stores the extra calories as fat.
 If you burn more calories than you consume, your body converts stored fat into energy.

 Similarly, there are drinks to boost the metabolism, like a cup of coffee or tea.
 Some chemicals in energy drinks may speed up your metabolism.
 These are, again, metabolism booster supplements that work for a couple of hours only.
 They include caffeine, which boosts your body’s energy use.
 In addition, they include the amino acid taurine.
 Taurine may help accelerate your metabolism and burn fat.
 However, for some individuals, these beverages may induce high blood pressure, anxiety, and insomnia.

 How fast is my metabolism?

 The Harris-Benedict equation may be used to calculate BMR.
-The BMR is the rate at which your body burns calories to maintain life and is typically 50–80 calories per hour (1200–1920 calories per day).
+The BMR is the rate at which your body burns calories to maintain life, typically 50–80 calories per hour (1200–1920 calories per day).
 You would burn your BMR if you stayed in bed all day (your BMR depends on genetics, muscle mass, and several other factors).
 (1)

-So you have almost no control or very little control over your BMR.
-BMR is more or less what calories you spend during sleep or while doing nothing physical.
-Doing mental jobs is also non-exercise activity, but the extra calories spent are negligible.
+So, you have almost no or little control over your BMR.
+BMR is more or less what calories you spend during sleep or doing nothing physical.
+Doing mental jobs is also a non-exercise activity, but the extra calories spent are negligible.

 There are three other constituents of Metabolism – NEAT, TEF & EAT.